airbnb/chronon/docs/source/authoring_features/Join.md

 Once the join is merged, Chronon runs the following jobs:

 * Daily front-fill of new feature values as upstream data lands in the source tables.
 * If online serving is enabled, then Chronon runs pipelines that measure consistency between an offline join, and an online joins.
-These output metrics can be used to
+These output metrics can be used to ensure are no consistency issues between the data a model is trained on and the data used to serve the model.

 These jobs are managed by airflow pipelines (see [Orchestration](../setup/Orchestration.md) documentation).

 ## Source in Join

-`left` source is the driver for feature backfills. **It only matter for offline backfilling and not used in serving.** In online serving the fetcher takes a list of primary keys to fetch feature values for, which resembles the `left` source, however, it does not require a timestamp (becasue the online Fetcher always assumes that you want the most up to date feature values, i.e. timestamp=now).
+`left` source is the driver for feature backfills. **It only matters for offline backfilling and is not used in serving.** In online serving the fetcher takes a list of primary keys to fetch feature values for, which resembles the `left` source, however, it does not require a timestamp (becasue the online Fetcher always assumes that you want the most up to date feature values, i.e. timestamp=now).

 In the above example, the left source is an `EventSource`, however, in some cases it can also be an `EntitySource`.
 In both cases, however, it will never be streaming.
-This is because streaming is a strictly online concepts (realtime updates to the KV store), whereas the `left` source is only ever used to drive offline backfills.
+This is because streaming is a strictly online concept (realtime updates to the KV store), whereas the `left` source is only ever used to drive offline backfills.

 Using an `EntitySource` will result in meaningfully different results for feature computation, primarily because `EntitySource`s do not have a `time` column.
 Rather, `EntitySources` have daily snapshots, so feature values are computed as of midnight boundaries on those days.